Published: February 24, 2022

 What comes to mind when you think about our national parks?
 Do you envision the amazing vistas of the Grand Canyon, or perhaps wild and wonderful Yellowstone?
 America’s national parks are a travel destination for millions of us year-to-year.
 Let’s check out some numbers:

-- In 2020 alone, our national parks welcomed 237 million visitors.
-This is substantially less - 27.9% lower - than 2019.
-The decrease was largely due to temporary closures cause by the COVID-19 pandemic .
+- In 2021, our national parks welcomed 297 million visitors.
+This is substantially more - 25.3% more - than 2020.
+The increase was largely due to fewer temporary closures caused by the COVID-19 pandemic .
+Parks (national and otherwise) have become preferred places to recreate during pandemic times.

 - Since the inception of the National Park Service in 1904, over 15 billion visits have been registered.